Luxury cruise ferry service to Spain launches from South-East Ireland

 Christophe Mathieu, CEO of Brittany Ferries added that Brittany Ferries is proud to be taking a lead by investing in the technologies of tomorrow.

-"We have a responsibility to bring cleaner vessels to market, which is what we have done," she said.
+"We have a responsibility to bring cleaner vessels to market, which is what we have done," he said.

 "LNG-powered ships such as the Salamanca are ‘cleaner today and greener tomorrow’, which helps to future-proof our decarbonisation journey - ensuring we can continue to play our part in a more sustainable future.